-“There are no winners in war, only survivors”.
+“There are no winners in war, only survivors.”
 While I still struggle with understanding the correct genealogy of that quote, it still gives me a pause and makes me think.
 Huge human atrocities have been committed in the name of war over millennia, and while the modern world is still reeling under the effects and remnants of some of those, they can only serve as stern reminders of a brutally horrifying reality we have left behind for good.
 The Second World War remains probably the single most documented piece of history when it comes to cinema, also among its most saddening and inhumane ones.

 As is the very nature of cinema, there exists a wide gamut of films on the rather academic topic, ranging from first-person accounts, to soul-stirring dramas, to action films, to real memoirs of survivors to even fantasy.
 Whatever the sub-genre, the anti-war message in nearly all of them is clear as day.
-Netflix being the new hub of streaming entertainment hosts some rare gems from the genre making for a truly great repository full of modern classics and ones for the ages.
+Netflix is the new hub of streaming entertainment hosts some rare gems from the genre making for a truly great repository full of modern classics and ones for the ages.
 So, here’s the list of really good World War II movies on Netflix that are available to stream right now.

-13. Prelude to War (1942)
+12. Prelude to War (1942)

 A piece of propaganda cinema, the US’ official film statement from back in 1942 in defining the Allies, their enemies, and why they must be fought.
 Not a cinematic marvel by any yardstick, and barely long enough to qualify as an informative documentary, you have to be truly appreciative of the time, setting and circumstances this was released in, and the impact it would have had on an entire country.

-11. The Resistance Banker (2018)
+10. The Resistance Banker (2018)

-Another story emerging from the period of the war that is worth telling, one of a pair of Dutch banker brothers who decide to fund the Dutch resistance in Nazi occupied Amsterdam.
+Another story emerging from the period of the war that is worth telling, is one of a pair of Dutch banker brothers who decide to fund the Dutch resistance in Nazi-occupied Amsterdam.
 Regular Hollywood viewers might understandably be bereft of this piece of history, as was I, but the film helps you catch up to it just as well, even if some of it may be fictionally dramatized.

-10. The Battle of Midway (1942)
+9. The Battle of Midway (1942)

 An important historical landmark according to many, ‘The Battle of Midway’, an 18-minute short on the event it is named after, termed the turning point for the American side in the Pacific theatre of war as Japanese attempts at another Pearl Harbour attack were thwarted.
 The short film compiles never before seen footage of the battle as it happened.

-9. World War II in Colour (2009)
+8. World War II in Colour (2009)

-The only television series on the list, and I include this since there isn’t a more contextually correct cinematic version of the Second World War on Netflix, than perhaps this one.
+The only television series on the list, and I include this since there isn’t a more contextually correct cinematic version of the Second World War on Netflix than perhaps this one.
 If the title hasn’t given it away yet, this docu-series documents and recounts the events of World War II in stunning chromatic detail in an episodic fashion.
 Must watch for people who wish to derive a bit more from their entertainment.

 Read More: Best Racism Movies on Netflix

-5. The Boy in the Striped Pyjamas (2008)
+4. The Boy in the Striped Pyjamas (2008)

-‘The Boy in the Striped Pyjamas‘ is an important, affecting film, and one of the most emotional ones based on the horrors of the Holocaust, apart from the obvious ‘Schindler’s List’.
+‘The Boy in the Striped Pyjamas‘ is important, affecting film, and one of the most emotional ones based on the horrors of the Holocaust, apart from the obvious ‘Schindler’s List’.
 To the film’s great merit is that the treatment of the subject matter is absolutely perfect, sensitive, yet something that is also easily understood by a younger audience.
 There have been countless films that have made a point about the innocence of childhood, and how children view the world regardless of all bias and hate.

-Yet again, with the tender friendship of two eight-year-olds at the centre of it, unaware of the anti-Jew propaganda of the Nazis and the nature of the fence that divides them in the beginning of the film, ‘The Boy in the Striped Pyjamas’ stands true to its opening quote: “Childhood is measured out by sounds and smells and sights, before the dark hour of reason grows.”
+Yet again, with the tender friendship of two eight-year-olds at the center of it, unaware of the anti-Jew propaganda of the Nazis and the nature of the fence that divides them at the beginning of the film, ‘The Boy in the Striped Pyjamas’ stands true to its opening quote: “Childhood is measured out by sounds and smells and sights, before the dark hour of reason grows.”
 The ending, especially, is guaranteed to leave a gulp in your throat.